 which corresponds to the individual rationality constraint for the child.
-The rent for the child is simply the difference between the child's levels of well-being according to whether he accepts or not the money-services exchange.
-It is in the interest of the child to accept the family contract only when the parent proposes a sufficiently high remuneration to compensate the child for his disutility (When the compensation for the wage loss is sufficiently raised by the gift value, the child derives satisfaction from the money-exchange reciprocity).
+The rent for the child is simply the difference between the child's levels of wellbeing according to whether he accepts or not the money-services exchange.
+It is in the interest of the child to accept the family contract only when the parent proposes a sufficiently high remuneration to compensate the child for his disutility or when the compensation for the wage loss is sufficiently raised by the gift value, the child derives satisfaction from the money-exchange reciprocity.

-Therefore, the problem for the child is given by the following program:
+Therefore, the optimization problem for the child is given by the following program:

-$$\max{A>0} V = v(T(A) + wh - cA) - v(wh)$$ (5)
+$$\max{A} V = v \big(T(A) + w(h - cA) \big) - v(wh)$$ (5)

 The solution of this maximization program gives some kind of a reaction function for the child.
 Now, the problem for the parent is to maximize his utility function U given the individual rationality constraint of the child.

-Hence, in this Stackelberg game, the optimal family contract is solution of:
+Hence, in this Stackelberg familial game, the optimal family contract is solution of: